Dana Blankstein Cohen

-Dana Blankstein Cohen (דנה בלנקשטין כהן; born 1981) is an Israeli film director, producer and executive, currently serving as the CEO and executive director of the Sam Spiegel Film and Television School in Jerusalem since November 2019.
+Dana Blankstein Cohen (דנה בלנקשטין כהן; born 1981) is an Israeli film director, producer and executive, the CEO and executive director of the Sam Spiegel Film and Television School in Jerusalem since November 2019.
 Under her leadership, the school has expanded its international collaborations, launched new academic programs, and significantly enhanced its role in fostering diverse and inclusive filmmaking talent.
 She is a member of the European Film Academy.

 Early life and education

-Blankstein Cohen was born in Switzerland to theater director Dedi Baron and Dr. Alexander Blankstein.
+Blankstein Cohen was born in Einsiedeln, Switzerland, while her parents were temporarily residing there, and was raised in Israel to theater director Dedi Baron and Dr. Alexander Blankstein.
+Blankstein Cohen grew up in Tel Aviv-Yafo after her family returned to Israel from Switzerland in 1983.
+She attended Alon High School in Ramat HaSharon, where she graduated from the school's filmmaking department.
+Following high school, she served her mandatory military service in the Israel Defense Forces as an education NCO and later as an education officer.

 She pursued studies in film and cinema in the Sam Spiegel Film and Television School.
 During her studies Blankstein Cohen directed two shorts, one of which, Camping, took part in the 2007 Berlinale.

 Career

-Blankstein Cohen has held key positions in film and television productions, focusing on industry endeavors, creative development, and film education.

-Israeli Academy of Film and Television

-Before joining the Sam Spiegel Film and Television School, Blankstein Cohen was the CEO of The Israel Film and Television Academy (2016–2019) and founding director of the film and television department at the Kfar Saba municipality (2014–2016).